bpholden/lickRemoteObserving/README.md

 # Test your connection to Lick

-Only after your SSH key is successfully installed at Lick, you can test your system.

 From the directory where the Lick VNC software is installed (e.g. `~/lickRemoteObserving/`), run pytest: